Bobby Darin: 1970s

-NBC Variety shows
+NBC variety shows

 Beginning on July 27, 1972, Darin starred in his own television variety show on NBC, Dean Martin Presents: The Bobby Darin Amusement Company, which ran for seven episodes ending on September 7.
 Beginning on January 19, 1973, Darin starred in a similar show on NBC called The Bobby Darin Show.
 That show ran for 13 episodes, ending on April 27.
 Darin subsequently made television guest appearances and remained a top draw.

 Style and influence

-In 1960, Darin infamously told Life that he wanted to be established as a legend by the age of 25.
+In 1960, Darin told Life that he wanted to be established as a legend by the age of 25.
 Darin's off-the-cuff statements generated a rivalry and playful banter between Sinatra and himself.
-Sinatra released a cover version of "Mack the Knife" on the 1984 album L.A.
+Sinatra released a version of "Mack the Knife" on the 1984 album L.A.
 Is My Lady, perhaps a testament to Darin.
-Darin and Elvis Presley were notable friends and teen idols in the 1950s.
+Darin and Elvis Presley were friends and teen idols in the 1950s.
 On occasion, Presley would sneak into Darin's concerts and watch him perform.

 In his short life, Darin explored all genres of music, such as pop, jazz, country, and folk music.
-In a 1988 Rolling Stone interview, Neil Young confessed: "I used to be pissed off at Bobby Darin because he changed styles so much.
+In a 1988 Rolling Stone interview, Neil Young said: "I used to be pissed off at Bobby Darin because he changed styles so much.
 Now I look at him and I think he was a fucking genius."